Navid200/xDrip/docs/Connectivity-troubleshoot.md

 * If  there is no disconnect, and the status page shows "OK \*\* days" for sensor status, but you have no readings, ensure the xDrip session is started.
 Tap “Start Sensor” for G6/Dexcom One; you can enter the same calibration code shown on the status page.
 The calibration code entered now does not affect the already started session on G6.
 G7 will start automatically.

-* If there is still a disconnect, [disable collection](./Stop-xDrip.md) in xDrip and instasll Dexcom app and follow its instructions to start.
-If it does not work, you can contact Dexcom and ask for advice.
-If it does work with Dexcom app, please [report it to us](./Contact.md).
+* If there is still a disconnect, [disable collection](./Stop-xDrip.md) in xDrip, instasll the Dexcom app, and follow its instructions to start.
+If it does not work, you can contact Dexcom for advice.
+If it works with Dexcom app, please [report it to us](./Contact.md).

-* If your system is functioning, but occasionally disconnects and requires action to reconnect, refer to the additional troubleshooting steps for [intermittent connectivity issues](./Intermittent.md).
+* If your system is functioning but occasionally disconnects and requires action to reconnect, refer to the additional troubleshooting steps for [intermittent connectivity issues](./Intermittent.md).

 If you’re still experiencing trouble, don’t hesitate to [ask for help](./Contact.md).